w3c/wai-curricula/content/content-author/multimedia.md

   * transcripts (to help people who cannot hear the audio or see the visuals get the information)
   * sign languages (for a sign language speakers)
 * create video content that avoids flashing entirely or only flashes below the acceptable thresholds
-* employ accessible authoring tools that support including and controlling alternatives to audio and video content
+* explain requirements for authoring tools to support inclusion and control of alternatives to audio and video content
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of:
   * alternatives to multimedia content
   * media player controls